I Dyed My Blonde Hair Auburn — & I've Never Felt More Confident

 Advertisement

-After applying Lukasiak's color, Dawn used a series of glosses to adjust the red tone to her liking.
-"I'm going to throw a cherry-cola color on her hair because I wanted a reddish brown," she says.
-Once the final color was tweaked to perfection, Dawn blowdried and added flat-iron curls to complete Lukasiak's hairstyle.
+After applying Lukasiak's colour, Dawn used a series of glosses to adjust the red tone to her liking.
+"I'm going to throw a cherry-cola colour on her hair because I wanted a reddish brown," she says.
+Once the final colour was tweaked to perfection, Dawn blowdried and added flat-iron curls to complete Lukasiak's hairstyle.
 "I waved in different directions so we get that tousled, sexy textured look at the end," she says.
-"I finished with an auburn eyebrow pencil to complete the overall look so her brows are more aligned with her new hair color."
+"I finished with an auburn eyebrow pencil to complete the overall look so her brows are more aligned with her new hair colour."

 Lukasiak's final look is a far cry from the blonde she's had for years, but well worth the risk.
 "This look definitely boosts my confidence, and I feel like a completely new me," she says.
 Click play to see the transformation in full.